coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-subtle-art-of-not-giving-a-fuck.md

 4. Staying Positive

-    While there is something to be said for "staying on the sunny side of life", the truth is, sometimes lifes sucks, and the healthiest thing you can do is admit to it.
+    While there is something to be said for "staying on the sunny side of life", the truth is, sometimes life sucks, and the healthiest thing you can do is admit to it.

     Denying negative emotions leads to experiencing deeper and more prolonged negative emotions and to emotional dysfunction.
 Constant positivity is a form of avoidance, not a valid solution to life's problem.